vgurianov/srt/docs/analysis_model.md

-## 4. Mechanical motion  and ineraction
+## 4. Mechanical motion  and interaction
 Both mechanical motion and interaction models in SRT as in classical methanic.
-Mechanical motion
+Mechanical motion is depicted in fig.6.
 ![Fig6](Fig1-2-6.png)
 Figure 6.
 Mechanical motion